MagicBulletPro/ESP32-16x2-LCD-Message-Display/README.md

 void loop() {
-  lcd.setCursor(0, 0); // Set the cursor to the first column, first row lcd.print("Hello, World!"); // Print message on the first row delay(1000); // Wait for 1 second
+  lcd.setCursor(0, 0); // Set the cursor to the first column, first row lcd.print("Magic-Bullet"); // Print message on the first row delay(1000); // Wait for 1 second

   lcd.clear(); // Clear the display